mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-   # if you have system permissions, you can change other user's passwords
+   # If you have system permissions, you can change other users' passwords
    $ mmctl user change-password john_doe --password new-password

    # if you are changing your own password, you need to provide the current one